Orange-OpenSource/casskop/multi-casskop/Readme.md

 ### Install Multi-CassKop

-Proceed with Multi-CassKop installation only when [Pre-requisites](#pre-requisites) are fullfilled.
+Proceed with Multi-CassKop installation only when [Pre-requisites](#pre-requisites) are fulfilled.

 Deployment with Helm.
 Multi-CassKop and CassKop shared the same github/helm repo and semantic version.